-1.25 Zootechnics: pedigree of cattle
+1.34 2 Zootechni ics: pedi aree of cattle

-1) Objective T

-To introduce further harmonization in the pedigree requirement of cattle and their semen for breeding purposes.

-Council Directive 87/328/EEC of 18 June 1987 on the acceptance for breeding purposes of pure-bred breeding animals of the bovine species.

-- 1. Member States are required to ensure that, without prejudice to health rules, there is no separate national restriction on the use of pure-bred pedigree female cattle for breeding purposes or on the use of purebred pedigree bulls for natural service. - 2.
-Member States are required to ensure that the use of pure-race bulls and their semen is subject to their identification by some appropriate means. - 3.
-For artificial insemination the animals must be approved in one Member State in conformity with EC regulations before being admitted into Community trade. - 4) Deadline for implementing Member State legislation - 1.1.88 (except for Spain and Portugal who have three years longer). - 5) Application date (if different from 4) - 6) Date for further coordinating proposal (if specified)

-Further coordinating proposals are required at future unspecified dates.
+.34 Zootechnics: pedigre ee of cattle 1) Objective To introduce further harmonization in the pedigree requirement of cattle and their semen for breeding purposes.
+2) Community measure Council Directive 87/328/EEC of 18 June 1987 on the acceptance for breeding purposes of pure-bred breeding animals of the bovine species.
+3) Contents Member States are required to ensure that, without prejudice to health rules, there is no separate national restriction on the use of pure-bred pedigree female cattle for breeding purposes or on the use of purebred pedigree bulls for natural service.
+Member States are required to ensure that the use of pure-race bulls and their semen is subject to their identification by some appropriate means.
+For artificial insemination the animals must be approved in one Member State in conformity with EC regulations before being admitted into Community trade.
+4) Deadline for implementing Member State legislation 1.1.88 (except for Spain and Portugal who have three years longer).
+5) Application date (if different from 4) 6) Date for further coordinating proposal (if specified) Further coordinating proposals are required at future unspecified dates.

-1.26 Zootechnics: pedigree of pigs
+1.35 Zootechnics: pedigree of pigs